Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 - Networking Opportunities

-Proposal Topics
+Topics

 Session Types:

-- interactive workshop (60 minutes)
+- interactive workshops (60 minutes)

-- oral presentation (30 minutes)
+- oral presentations (30 minutes)

 Recognition